 There are so many gadgets and technology solutions out there that it can be easy to buy more than you need, or to buy the wrong types of products that just don’t deliver the solutions your business needs.
 When deciding what types of technologies can help your business reach its goals, here are a few things to look for:

 Communications – technology is well known for its capability to improve the ability for people to communicate with one another.
-Whether you’ve got employees on the road or down the hall, virtual phone systems can route calls to cell phones and keep everyone in touch regardless of location.
+Whether you’ve got employees on the road or down the hall, you can use virtual phone systems can route calls to cell phones and keep everyone in touch regardless of location.
 Instant messaging and email provide quick ways to communicate with the written word and keep documentation of these conversations for future reference.
 Social media and networking sites provide a way to keep in touch with co-workers, customers, and the competition at a glance.

 Telecommuting – many small businesses also find that there isn’t a need for all employees to work in the same office building in order to get their work done.
 Having employees who telecommute requires the technology to make that happen (a secure network for employees to access data they require to do their job; improved communication systems to receive incoming phone calls at their homes or on their cell phones and the ability to keep in touch with co-workers in different locations).
 Having employees telecommute can save you from needing a larger office space, which keeps your overhead costs lower, too.